Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Grand Marais, Minnesota

 The crown jewel of Lake Superior’s North Shore, this 1,340-person town is the ultimate fall cornucopia—overflowing with delicious things to eat.
-Try the cinnamon-sugar rings at the cheekily named World’s Best Donuts or puffy fry bread tacos at Hungry Hippie Tacos.
+Try the cinnamon-sugar rings at the cheekily named World’s Best Donuts, open since 1969, or puffy fry bread tacos at Hungry Hippie Tacos.
 There’s also lots to see (the striking art deco–meets–Cree Indian dining room at Naniboujou Lodge), buy (teak spoons and handsome made-in-Minnesota canoe paddles at Upstate MN), and do (take a printmaking or beginner photography class at the long-running Grand Marais Art Colony).

 The lung-busting hike to Devil’s Kettle Falls at Judge C.R.
 Magney State Park will take you the better part of a morning, but the payoff is a mysterious “waterfall to nowhere.”
-(Which is actually not mysterious anymore; scientists cracked the case in 2017.)
-At Grand Portage State Park, just shy of the Canadian border, you’ll find the highest waterfall (70 feet) in Minnesota —only this one is far easier to reach.
+(It is actually not mysterious anymore; scientists cracked the case in 2017.)
+At Grand Portage State Park, just shy of the Canadian border, you’ll find the highest waterfall (70 feet) in Minnesota—only this one is far easier to reach.
 Another must: Make the 30-mile drive out to Poplar Haus, a rustic restaurant, lodge, and craft liquor store off the scenic Gunflint Trail.

 Photo by Sean Pavone/Shutterstock